 Beat that heat!

 Add the ingredients for the fudgesicles to a food processor and process until completely smooth - you may need to stop the food processor to scrape the sides with a rubber spatula a few times.

 Spoon the fudgesicle mixture into your popsicle mold.
-Stir the mixture around in the molds and tap it gently on the counter to ensure the molds are completley filled and to avoid air pockets.
+Stir the mixture around in the molds and tap it gently on the counter to ensure the molds are completely filled and to avoid air pockets.

 Cover the popsicle mold with its lid and insert popsicle sticks.
 Freeze for at least 3 hours, until completely set up.